giachello/pybeoplay/README.md

 # ha-beoplay

-Beoplay python wrapper to integrate B&amp;O speakers/TVs to Home Assistant
+Beoplay python wrapper to integrate B&amp;O speakers/TVs to Python

-API wrapped to an object that can be used with Home Assistant custom component.
+API wrapped to an object that can be used with to read the state and control BeoPlay devices.

 Currently gets the following attributes:
 - volume